Stockwood Park: Gardens

 The Victorian era was a time when plant collectors travelled the world in search of rare and exotic species and styles.
 Rock gardens and formal flower bedding schemes were also popular, decorated with a bright and showy variety of half-hardy plants.
 The invention of the practical mowing machine in the 1830s made lawns easier to manage and by 1860 were an essential part of garden equipment.

 The Improvement Garden is a classical garden with sculptures full of allusions to ancient Greece and Rome.

 In popular culture

-Stockwood Park played host to BBC Radio 1's Big Weekend between 24-26 May 2024.
-Headline acts were Chase and Status on Friday night, RAYE on Saturday night, and Coldplay closing the weekend on Sunday night.
+Stockwood Park played host to BBC Radio 1's Big Weekend between 24–26 May 2024.
+Headline acts were Chase and Status on Friday night, Raye on Saturday night, and Coldplay closing the weekend on Sunday night.

+Party in the Park is a one-off festival that occurred on 12 September 2026 celebrating 150 years since Luton became a borough.
+Among the acts that performed were Rickie & Melvin, JW Paris, Olivia Lynn, The Hoosiers, The Feeling, and the headlining Kaiser Chiefs.